-We will be accepting posters for the 2023 NSP Conference nearer the time
+We are now accepting poster competition submissions for the 2023 NSP Conference

 To submit your abstract, please email: email@example.com